The Transfiguration of the Lord [A]

 “Do not tell the vision to anyone until the Son of Man has been raised from the dead.”

-But as a loving parent, God knows we are often weak and need His help.
-God gave us an intellect by which we could of our own power reason that God exists, that He loves us, and that He wants us to imitate that love.
-God also gave us a free will by which to imitate Him.
-Our human intellect and will are often very weak, however, and so God constantly gives us signs of His presence, in order to remind us of Who God is and how much He loves us.
+But as a loving and understanding parent, God knows we are often weak and need His help.
+It’s true that God gave us an intellect by which we could of our own power reason that God exists, that He loves us, and that He wants us to imitate that love.
+It’s also true that God gave us a free will by which to imitate Him, even if only imperfectly.
+However, because our human intellect and will are often very weak, God constantly gives us signs of His presence, in order to remind us of Who He is and how much He loves us.

-As we share in the Eucharist—the offering of Christ’s self-sacrifice on the Cross—God our loving Father nourishes us with the life of His Son.
-Here is how Jesus’ Transfiguration on Mount Tabor bears further meaning: through its foreshadowing of Jesus’ transformation of His death on the Cross into the power and glory of His Resurrection, and in the transformation of the giving of our lives into a means of opening our lives to God’s divine life.
+When we share in the Eucharist—the offering of Christ’s self-sacrifice on the Cross—God our loving Father nourishes us with the life of His Son.
+In the Eucharist we see how Jesus’ Transfiguration on Mount Tabor bears further meaning.
+This sacred event from Christ’s earthly life foreshadows the transformation of Jesus’ death on the Cross into the power of His Resurrection.
+In turn, Jesus’ death and resurrection bear the power to transform the sacrifices of our daily lives into the opening of our lives to God’s divine life.